Hone logo

 Constraints

-• The hook should be performant and avoid unnecessary re-renders.
+• The hook should avoid unnecessary re-renders.

 Notes